VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 # What is CQRS?

-In his book "[Object Oriented Software Construction][meyerbook]," Betrand Meyer introduced the term "[command query separation][cqsterm]" to describe the principle that an object's methods should be either commands, or queries.
+In his book "[Object Oriented Software Construction][meyerbook]," Betrand Meyer introduced the term "[Command Query Separation][cqsterm]" to describe the principle that an object's methods should be either commands, or queries.
 A query returns data and does not alter the state of the object, a command changes the state of an object but does not